Ljungblad/geofriends/README.md

 $ npm start
 ```

-4. Download the [Expo Development Client](https://expo.io/tools#client) for Android or iOS.
+4. Download the [Expo Development Client App](https://expo.io/tools#client) for Android or iOS.

 5. Scan the QR code with your camera to start the app.